kubernetes/website/docs/user-guide/pod-security-policy/index.md

 restrictive value.
 - *Controlled by an allowable set*: Fields of this type are checked against the set to ensure their value is allowed.
-- *Controlled by a strategy*: Items that have a strategy to generate a value provide a mechanism to generate the value and a mechanism to ensure that a specified value falls into the set of allowable values.
+- *Controlled by a strategy*: Items that have a strategy to provide a mechanism to generate the value and a mechanism to ensure that a specified value falls into the set of allowable values.